Everything You Need To Know About Food Storage

 Final Word

 Thank you for reading my post about 34 things you need to know about food storage.
-I wrote this last night because I feel so strongly that people must stock up now more than ever.
-I am not talking about the end of the world, my friends.
+I updated this post last night because I feel so strongly that people must stock up now more than ever.
+I am not talking about the end of the world, my friends, just being better prepared for unexpected events.

 Let’s be prepared to take care of our family, or that extended family who has not prepared for anything.
 Literally.
-I get it, we may be angry about having to look out for others who didn’t prepare, I hear you.
+I get it, we may be disappointed about having to look out for others who didn’t prepare, I hear you.
+That’s why I write a post every day to encourage others!!

-But, we may not be able to turn a toddler away, or an elderly single man or woman living on pennies a day.
+We may not be able to turn a toddler away, or an older single man or woman living on pennies a day.
+It’s hard to see others suffer.
 May God Bless this world, Linda

 Copyright Images: Kitchen Utensils AdobeStock_415959132 by Pixel-Shot